fnando/i18n-js/README.md

     gem "i18n-js"

-If you're using the [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html), then you must add the following like to your `app/assets/javascripts/application.js`.
+If you're using the [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html), then you must add the following line to your `app/assets/javascripts/application.js`.

     //= require i18n/translations